-Curriculum-linked Teaching Assistant support is allocated to classes that include pupils with EHCPs and to other pupils with Special Educational Needs as far as resources allow.
+Learning Coach support is allocated to classes that include pupils with EHCPs and to other pupils with Special Educational Needs as far as resources allow.
 Their role is to support the subject teacher in helping pupils access the curriculum.

 Support for Social, Emotional and Mental Health Difficulties (SEMHD)